mylofi/local-vault/LOCK-KEY.md

 });
 ```

-**Note:** Even though this lock-key is being manually specified at vault creation, the user will still be prompted for passkey authentication at this time, to be able to save the lock-key.
-There is *intentionally no way* to use **Local Vault** without a user being passkey-authentication prompted at least once (per device), at initial vault setup.
+**Note:** Even though this lock-key is being manually specified at vault creation, the user will still be prompted for passkey **CREATION** at this time, to be able to save the lock-key into that passkey.
+There is *intentionally no way* to use **Local Vault** without a user being passkey-authenticated at least once (per device), at initial passkey (or vault) setup.

-## Manually setting lock-key when connecting to existing vault
+## Manually using lock-key to connect to existing vault

 To silently (without passkey prompting!) connect to an existing vault, using a known lock-key (via its vault-ID):